MordechaiWein/Popular-meme-app/README.md

 - I iterate through the array adding a click event to each Li tag
 - When each Li tag is clicked an H2 and an Image tag are created and appended to a div tag
 - Each H2 tag’s inner text is set to the memes name
+- Each image tag’s source is set to the memes url